riazalis/introduction-to-python-basics-for-data-science/functions-and-packages/72-Packages in Python.md

 * Similarly, as a directory can contain subdirectories and files, a Python package can have sub-packages and modules.

-* Directory/Folder of Python Scripts.
+* Packages are Directory/Folder of Python Scripts.

 * Where each script is a module that performs a specific function.